A young woman I coached struggled with knee injuries and is currently playing college soccer without a full ACL.

 Can You Play Soccer With a Partially Torn ACL?

-The vast majority of medical professionals will not advise you to play soccer with a partially torn ACL.
+Most medical professionals will not advise you to play soccer with a partially torn ACL.
 Still, some players do so (and not always on purpose!).

 Depending on the extent of the partial tear, you may not notice much of a difference most of the time.